Ced30/GGL-Documentation/README.md

 ## Description

-**GGL** supports Game Maker Studio2 versions 2.3 and above, it supports z-order, using a controller object (obj_GGL_controller) to draw all of the parent_GGL instances and handle their destruction.
+**GGL** supports Game Maker Studio2 versions 2.3 and above.
+- It supports z-order, using a controller object (obj_GGL_controller) to draw all of the parent_GGL instances and handle their destruction.

 GGL GUI elements are divided in 2 categories, parent and children, the "parent" version, are objects that you can drag into the room, and the "children", are structs that must be added to a container parent.